wp-plugins/add-to-any-subscribe/README.txt

 Tags: widget, sidebar, rss, plugin, links, feed, feeds, images, admin, button, Post, posts, subscribe, add to any, addtoany, add, any, email, e-mail, mobile, Google, My, Yahoo, Mixx, iTunes, Feeds
 Requires at least: 2.2
 Tested up to: 2.7
-Stable tag: 0.9.6
+Stable tag: 0.9.6.1

 Helps readers subscribe to your blog using any feed reader or feed emailer.

 == Description ==

-Helps readers **subscribe** to your blog using **any feed reader**, such as Google Reader, My Yahoo!, Netvibes, Windows Live, and all the rest.
+Helps readers **subscribe** to your blog using **any feed reader**, such as Google Reader, My Yahoo!, Netvibes, Windows Live, and all other RSS readers.
 The button comes with Add to Any's customizable Smart Menu, which **places the services visitors use at the top of the menu**, based on each visitor's browsing history.

-* Add to Any Smart Menu
+* Add to Any <a href="http://www.addtoany.com/blog/smart-menus-the-services-your-visitors-use-displayed-first/" target="_blank">Smart Menu</a>
 * Includes all services
 * Services updated automatically
-* WordPress optimized
+* WordPress optimized, localized (i18n)
 * Searchable on key-down
 * Keyboard navigation
 * Many more publisher and user features